Difference between Direct cost vs Indirect Cost

 Key Differences

-- A direct cost is a specialized form of cost that only uses variable costs to make decisions.
+- A direct cost is a specialized cost that only uses variable costs to make decisions.
 It does not consider fixed costs, which are assumed to be associated with time periods in which they are incurred.
 Indirect costs use only fixed costs to make decisions.

 Direct Cost vs Indirect Cost Comparison Table